 Any gaps can be addressed where appropriate;

-The contract allows resources to undertake the implementation of RTB requirements or instruct otherwise; and
+The contract allows resources to undertake the implementation of Raising the Bar requirements or instruct otherwise; and

-The contract considers handover of the project into operation
+The contract considers responsibility for health, safety and welfare during handover of the project into operation including management of handovers phased by section, asset type or activity.

-Design Management (required across duty holders to implement requirements of GD02 including design change management, integrated design reviews)
+Design Management

-The Design Management process must review the project Pre-construction Information and work with the Client to identify practicable mitigation through survey and engineering.
+The Design Management process must review the project Pre-construction Information and work with the Client to identify practicable mitigation to any gaps through survey and engineering.

-The designer must consider the whole life design implications in the design decision making process that affect health and safety of users, maintainers and operators and contractors.
-These should be communicated into PCI and H&S File.
+Throughout the design process, the designer must consider the implications of design decisions on the health, safety and wellbeing of all of those affected by the scheme throughout its life, including users, maintainers and operators and contractors.
+These should be communicated into the PCI and H&S File.

-Where practicable early contractor involvement is desirable as part of the design process which will improve buildability, effective communication and coordination of risks and constraints.
+Where practicable early contractor involvement may be of benefit as part of the design process through improved buildability, effective communication and coordination of risks and constraints.
+It is likely to be of most benefit when the early contractor involvement is carried out by the delivery partner rather than another organization, allowing them to bring their real life construction techniques and innovation ideas to the design process.

-Designers / PD must be an integrated part of the construction team; on hand to collaboratively resolve any design issues / changes that arise and record design change in a collaborative way.
+Designers must be an integrated part of the construction team; on hand to collaboratively resolve any design issues / changes that arise and record design change in a collaborative way.

+A suggested check-list for every designer to consider is included in Appendix A.

-Design integration / Better Information Management (BIM) Execution Plan
+Better Information Management (BIM)

+In line with the UK Government Construction Strategy, Highways England committed to being Level 2 BIM compliant by 2016.
+BIM has the potential to be a valuable tool in identifying and managing risks throughout the project lifecycle.

 A BIM Execution Plan (BEP) should be drafted (where applicable) on the inception of the project and agreed with the client.
 The BEP should incorporate the requirements of the client as set out in the Employers Information Requirements (EIR) and also ensure that the outputs set out in IAN 182: Major Scheme Handover into Operation and Maintenance will be met on completion.